rlyle78/sample-trigger-app/README.md

 Once everything is setup and values are being pushed to your Stream, every time a value meets the Trigger's condition the API will send a request to your application at the URL provided.
-The app will then process the request and send an email to the address you specified in the code (environment variables could be used for this too).
+The app will then process the request and send an email to the address specified in the code (environment variables could be used for storing these values instead of being inlined in the code).

 ## License